 So, today I feel a little bit sad for the things that I have missed.
 And I also feel a little hurt and angry at how I lost them.
 But I can’t stay sad for long.
 After all, it would be far sadder if I didn’t miss them at all.

-So tonight I will go home to my wife and my littlest girl.
-I’ll give them both lots of hugs and kisses, and I’ll look at Izzie’s face and see hints of her older siblings in it.
-Then I’ll put her to bed and thank God that I have such a wonderful and caring family.
+So tonight I will go home to my wife and my youngest child.
+I’ll give them both lots of hugs and kisses, and I’ll look at Elwood’s face and see hints of his older siblings in it.
+Then I’ll put him to bed and thank God that I have such a wonderful and caring family.

 After all, having children is a huge gift and an even bigger responsibility… no matter how long you have them for.